Back to Reference

 Predictions for the evolution of sales training tools

 Sales training tools are expected to become even more integrated with other business systems, offering more unified and seamless experiences.
-We might also see more emphasis on gamification and micro-learning to keep reps engaged.
+We might also see more emphasis on gamification and micro-learning to keep reps engaged, a strategy that has proven effective.
+For instance, one company that included gamified components in its training saw a 10 percent increase in deal size per rep.

 Key takeaways 🔑🥡🍕